grych/drab/README.md

 ## Drab Events

 * Client-side: assign the events directly in HTML, using `drab-event=event_name` and `drab-handler='event_handler'` combination of attributes, when `event_name` is the JS event name and `event_handler` is the function name in the Commander.
 This function will be fired on event.
-There is also a shorthand for this: `drab-[event_name]=event_handler` (currently: click, change, keyup, keydown).
+There is also a shorthand for this: `drab-[event_name]=event_handler` (currently: click, change, keyup, keydown are defined).
 Example:

 ```html
 <button drab-click='button_clicked'>Clickme!</button>